Skip to main content

 Although Nutrients purports to be a human clinical nutrition journal, nearly 20% of its articles represent animal experiments.
 Most, if not all, of these articles, violate Nutrients' own policy not to publish animal experiments where alternatives exist, as these studies could have been conducted ethically with humans or human-relevant alternatives to the animal tests.
 Rather than use animals, human-focused studies would have provided clinically meaningful data to inform human health conditions.

 • In a recent study, experimenters confined and socially isolated monkeys in an attempt to study the effects of a Mediterranean diet on mental and brain health.
 Multiple animals died during the study.
-Those that survived were enrolled in subsequent research experiments.
+Those who survived were enrolled in subsequent research experiments.
 There is no rationale for animal use in human nutrition research given the abundance of human studies examining Mediterranean diets.
 Numerous large-scale studies have already ethically studied the impact of diet on mental and brain health in humans using observational techniques and noninvasive measures like blood draws and medical imaging.

 • Another experiment used pigs in an attempt to evaluate how diets rich in fruits and vegetables can improve human microbiome health.
 The animals were killed after just two weeks.
 The goals of the study could have been accomplished without using animals.
 Using blood and fecal samples, several studies have already investigated the effects of a diet rich in fruits and vegetables on the blood transcriptome and the microbiome directly in humans.